Colleges and Schools

 The University of Houston is a state-assisted institution.
 For Texas residents, tuition for the 1998-99 school year is $160 per semester hour.
 The course load for the first year of law school is 31 semester hours full-time and 28 semester hours part-time.

-The 2009-2010 tuition for nonresidents is $788.15 per semester hour.
-Approximately $2221 in fees also is required each semester for full-time students.
+THE 1998-99 tuition for nonresidents is $320 per semester hour.
+Approximately $400 in fees also is required each semester for full-time students.
 Fees for part-time students are contingent on the number of semester hours for which the student is enrolled.
 Tuition and fee charges are set by the Texas legislature and the University of Houston System Board of Regents and are subject to change without notice.

 The state legislature has provided two options for payment of fees during regular semesters.
 You may pay the balance in full or in three installments.
-You may pay by cash, check, money order, Mastercard or Discover.
-Checks and money orders should be payable to the University of Houston.
+You may pay in cash or by check or money order payable to the University of Houston.

-The University of Houston begins awarding April 1 for the following fall/spring semesters.
-This only means that those filing early are processed first.
-Early submission of financial aid documentation is encouraged as state and institutional grants are awarded on a first-come, first-served basis.
-Financial aid award notices typically are e-mailed after May 1 and proceed throughout the summer.
+The priority deadline for filing a financial aid application is April 1 for the following fall semester.
+This only means that those filing prior to the deadline are processed first.
+Early submission of financial aid documentation is encouraged as state grants are awarded on a first-come, first-served basis.
+Financial aid awards typically begin after May 1 and proceed throughout the summer.